DSpace/dspace-angular/README.md

 ### Building code documentation

-To build the code documentation we use [TYPEDOC](http://typedoc.org).
-TYPEDOC is a documentation generator for TypeScript projects.
+To build the code documentation we use [TypeDoc](http://typedoc.org).
+TypeDoc is a documentation generator for TypeScript projects.
 It extracts information from properly formatted comments that can be written within the code files.
 Follow the instructions [here](http://typedoc.org/guides/doccomments/) to know how to make those comments.

 Run:`npm run docs` to produce the documentation that will be available in the 'doc' folder.